EpiphanySoft/oo/Readme.md

 Mixins add multiple-inheritance as a means of behavior reuse beyond JavaScript's single-inheritance model.
 Unlike other approaches to mixins, in `oo` mixins are also `Widget`'s.
-When a class is mixed into another, any properties that it has defined or inherited are copied to the target class assuming the target class does not already define that property.
+When a class is mixed into another, any properties that it has defined or inherited are copied to the target class unless the target class has already defined that property.
 Because the mixin and its target share (at least) the common base class of `Widget`, that is the furthest up the class hierarchy that the mixin processor must climb to copy inherited properties.

 Mixins are otherwise just like any other `Widget` class.
-In particular, they participate in the common object life-cycle.
+In particular, they participate in the common object life cycle.

 Consider: